-Moving forward, the continuing challenge is to minimize the negative impact on the community and customers from past restructuring efforts and ensure the City adds ongoing value to the taxpayers.
-Glendale's value proposition is the combination of the Council's priorities, the City's strategic goals and key performance indicators.
-Council ultimately sets the tone, the vision and the policy for the City.
-During this year's budget process, Council has reaffirmed the following priorities:
+Moving forward, the City's continuing challenge is to minimize the negative impact on the community and customers from past restructuring efforts and ensure the City adds ongoing value to the taxpayers.
+Glendale's vision is accomplished through a combination of the Council's priorities, the City's strategic goals, and key performance indicators.
+With the FY 2018-19 budget process, Council has reaffirmed the following priorities:

 - Fiscal Responsibility

 - Exceptional Customer Service

 - Economic Vibrancy

-- Informed and Engaged Community
+- Informed & Engaged Community

-- Safe and Healthy Community
+- Safe & Healthy Community

 - Balanced, Quality Housing

-- Community Services and Facilities
+- Community Services & Facilities

-- Infrastructure and Mobility
+- Infrastructure & Mobility

-- Arts and Culture
+- Arts & Culture

 - Sustainability